nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 _Note_: Blazor `StateHasChanged()`: Notifies Blazor component that bound properties have been updated.

-### Recent LeetCode Challenges Takeaways for March 2024
+### Recent LeetCode Practice Session Takeaways for March 2024

 - Always read, then re-read the problem statement.
 There are clues in there as to how to start solving the problem.
 Skimming it twice will leave valid clues on the table and make solving the challenge more difficult.
 - Do not use built-in methods (i.e. `Math.Floor(int number)`) when not completely familiar with it.
 Doing so could introduce a bug or other unexpected behavior that will be difficult to explain and fix.
 - Solve tiny chunks of the problem separately.
 As the various individual problems get resolved, integrate the various solution bits and debug along the way.
 - `Console.WriteLine(string message)` will not only slow down the run time of the code, but will also increase the memory usage.
 Leave these out when submitting a final.
+- Whiteboard the problem statement as best as possible.
+Include any limitations or constraints on inputs that might impact actual implementation details.
+- Review my DS and A notes ahead of the next exercise, so that common algorithmic concepts and traversals are well understood.
+Even though the challenge might be more complex than a simple traversal, understanding the traversal at the basic level will reduce friction to finding the correct implementation for the problem at hand.

 I should start finding ways to make these challenges more fun to complete, rather than over-challenging myself by not preparing for them in any way.
 For example: When I first see a Linked List challenge that I want to work on, I should:

 1. Review how a Linked List can be traversed.
 2. Review the difference between `while` code blocks and recursive methods.
 3. Brain dump the properties and methods of a LinkedList and its Node type.

 ## Week 9 and 10